Pay Your Way Resources | College Data

 The U.S. Department of Education offers the following four types of Direct Loans.

-• Direct PLUS Loans are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
-Eligibility is not based on financial need, but a credit check is required.
-Borrowers who have an adverse credit history must meet additional requirements to qualify.
+• Direct PLUS Loans are available to graduate and professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
+Eligibility is not based on financial need, but, unlike Direct Subsidized and Unsubsidized Loans, a credit check is required.
+Even if you have an adverse credit history, you may still be able to qualify for a Plus Loan if you get an endorser and complete PLUS Credit Counseling.

-• Direct Consolidation Loans allow students to combine all of their eligible federal student loans into a single loan with a single loan servicer.
+• Direct Consolidation Loans allow students to combine all their eligible federal student loans into a single loan with a single loan servicer.

 How Much Can I Borrow?